 Colour sensitivity of our eye:

 The human vision works with Rods and Cones, millions of them.
 We have 3 types of cones responsible for sensing colour in the daytime.
 Each kind of cone individually observes blue, red and green light.
-All other colours in the universe will excite multiple cones at a time.
-For a human to perceive a white color, this means all the cones are stimulated.
+All visible colours will excite multiple cones at a time.
+We perceive white color when all the cones are stimulated.
 To see yellow, the green cone is stimulated a bit more than the red cone.
 If you see purple, then your red and blue cones are excited equally (and the green cone not very well).
 And, our cones are not equally sensitive to all colours.

 Observe the dramatic drop off of blue curve for the lower wavelength (violet light).
 The human eye itself has a natural sensitivity or preference for blue light as opposed to violet light.
 The same is evident in the overall sensitivity as shown below:

-So, unless we can see ultraviolet with good enough sensitivity, the question “Why is the sky ultraviolet?” will never really make sense.
+So, even if we can see ultraviolet, but with very-low sensitivity, the question “Why is the sky ultraviolet?” would be raised.

 - What about the cameras?
 Don’t they sense all colours equally‽ If they do, why is the sky in its camera still blue and not violet?